GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 ## 5. Nuances

 Note that running the Spark jobs via Airflow on Cloud Composer did not change the lineage graph.
+This is because Cloud Composer only reports lineage for Dataproc GCE - SparkSQL and HiveQL jobs  at the moment.

 <hr>